BranchMetrics/web-branch-deep-linking-attribution/CORDOVA_GUIDE.md

   }
 };

+// Arguments
+// arg1: The params object above, which specifies the link data
+// arg2: A callback to catch any error returned, or if no error, to accept the URL generated.

 branch.link(params, function(err, url) {
   if (err) { return console.log(err); } // Error message if not successful
   console.log(url); // URL for the user to share